YueLin301/yuelin301.github.io/_posts/2023-06-17-TCS-Basics.md

 ### Big $O$ notation
-> This part partially use material from [this website](https://www.freecodecamp.org/news/big-o-notation-why-it-matters-and-why-it-doesnt-1674cfa8a23c/) and [Wikipedia](https://en.wikipedia.org/wiki/Big_O_notation).
+> This part partially uses material from [this website](https://www.freecodecamp.org/news/big-o-notation-why-it-matters-and-why-it-doesnt-1674cfa8a23c/) and [Wikipedia](https://en.wikipedia.org/wiki/Big_O_notation).
 {: .prompt-info }

 > Big-oh is about finding an asymptotic upper bound.